Riddle Me This:

 Not until DHs we didn’t.
 And the only reason it came up then was that by that time Voldemort finally had the Ministry’s resources at his command and was able to make it so. i.e., it only became an issue after Voldemort won.
 It certainly hadn’t been before that.

-Rowling had never established that names, let alone “true” names have any particular power in the Potterverse.
+Rowling never took the trouble to establish that names, let alone “true” names have any particular power in the Potterverse.
 Albus only told us that the refusal to speak Voldemort’s chosen name gave that name more power than it merited.

-If she were invoking the tradition that True Names have power over their subject, people opposed to him would have all been calling him Tom Riddle.
+If she had been invoking the tradition that True Names have power over their subject, people opposed to him would have all been calling him Tom Riddle.
+And Albus would have been making sure that everyone knew that that was his real name.

 Speaking his name didn’t enable him to hear you.
 It didn’t summon him.
 Speaking his name didn’t put you under his power.
 What’s the beef?
 There seems to be no point to it.
 We were just expected to go “Oooooo”, accept it, and move on without asking questions, like sheep.
 That’s annoying.